Code-Institute-Submissions/MS4_Social_Network/README.md

 * There was an issue with Stripe Payments.
 When sending up an POST request to the stripe servers I was left with an 402 error.
 The error was described as a "invalid card number".
 By reading the stripe docs I found that the real issue was that I didn't create a token for the card details.
 I solved this issue by collecting the card details from the user inputs and sending a new request to the stripe servers to create a token for the card details.
 After that I collected the response into a new variable for the card details, which I then used to make a new correct POST request for the payment.

-* Heruku live website programming error.
+* Heroku live website error.
 Migrations was incorrect.
-When I pushed to heroku and open products on the live website i got an "ProgrammingError" I didn't know what to do so I googled around. tried to delete the migrations and migrate again, but it didn't work.
-So I took help from tutor assistant and got the help to look at Code Institutes Boutique Ado walktrough project on the deployment section.
-I remade the deployment to heroku and remade the migrations and after deployment it worked.
+When I pushed to Heroku and opened products on the live website I got an "Programming Error" I didn't know what to do so I googled around.
+I tried to delete the migrations and migrate again, but it didn't work.
+So I took help from tutor assistant and was asked to look at Code Institutes Boutique Ado walktrough project on the deployment section.
+I remade the deployment to Heroku and remade the migrations and after deployment that it worked.

-* In live mode after pushing to heroku it didn't load any images.
-The problem was syntax error, the problem was solved by adding {{ MEDIA_URL }} to the hrefs.
+* In live mode after pushing to Heroku it didn't load any images.
+The problem was syntax error.
+The problem was solved by adding {{ MEDIA_URL }} to the hrefs of all the images.

 ---